bieleckipiotr/Data-Science-portfolio/GenAI_Diffusion_GAN_Image_Generation/readme.md

 ## 1.3 Mode collapse

 Mode collapse happens when the generator focuses on producing a limited set of data patterns that deceive the discriminator.
-It becomes fxated on a few dominant modes in the training data and fails to capture the full diversity of the data distribution.
+It becomes fixated on a few dominant modes in the training data and fails to capture the full diversity of the data distribution.

 ### 1.3.1 Mitigation strategies

 • WGAN Wasserstein Generative Adversarial Network - utilizes Wasserstein distance instead of cross-entropy.
 WGANs provide a more stable and informative training signal, allowing for smoother learning and reduced mode collapse.
-The gradient of the Wasserstein distance en ables better convergence, making WGANs efective in handling mode collapse and generating more diverse and realistic samples.
+The gradient of the Wasserstein distance enables better convergence, making WGANs efective in handling mode collapse and generating more diverse and realistic samples.

 • Unrolled GAN - usage of a generator loss function that incorporates not only the current discriminator’s classifcations, but also the outputs of future discriminator versions.
 So the generator can’t over-optimize for a single discriminator.